 Little Inventors is an initiative by designer and inventor Dominic Wilcox and takes children’s invention ideas and makes them real.
 How awesome is that?

 Science birthday parties.
 Now, that’s refreshing!
-There’s only so many princess, unicorn or superhero parties one can go to!
+There’s only so many princesses, unicorn or superhero parties one can go to!